cyverse/openstack-ansible-host-prep/README.md

 ## What now?
 Now that you have a running cloud, other things need to be set up in order to use OpenStack.

-For steps on how to do this, see information in this [post-deployment](docs/post-deployment.md).
+For steps on how to do this, see [post-deployment](docs/post-deployment.md).

 ## Troubleshooting Tips
 ### Dynamic Groups